Idmission-LLC/SDK2Sample/README.md

 ```

 ## SDK Version History

+### **v 10.1.4.2.4 (26 February 2025)**
+- Reduced the overall size of SDK.
+- Added configuration options to change the sequence of ID and Selfie capture.
+- Added support for the face mask detection model in the Medium version of the Android SDK.
+- Updated all default AI models to the latest versions.

+### **v 9.6.24.2.5 (05 December 2024)**
+- Improved capture quality with model updates that notify users of obstructions over key ID information.

+### **v 9.6.22.2.9 (18 November 2024)**
+- Integrated the latest swagger V4 API version.
+This includes updates to model download based on V4, updates to the new initialization process, as well as ensuring backward compatibility.
+- Added the selfie image in the response.
+- Added support for an initialization parameter that will enable / disable Location / GPS capture.
+- Improved ID capture guidance messages to inform the user to hold still once the document is detected to ensure a higher quality capture.
+- Added configuration support to allow selfie capture with the back camera.
+- Added support for additional date and timestamp capture as Exif for ID capture and Selfie capture image.
+- QR code for the test applications supports the new initialization process.
+- Update to support multiple security enhancements including the removal of outdated/unused libraries.
+- Bug fixes and performance improvements.
+- Updated all default AI models to the latest versions.

+### **v 9.6.4.2.2 (31 May 2024)**
+- Improved user experience for IDCapture.
+When rectangle turn green, showing message 'document detected, hold still...'

 ### **v 9.6.4.2.1 (26 February 2024)**
 - Added Apple Privacy Policy - Spring 2024 Mandate